-The holders of 21,901,533 shares of common stock, or the registrable securities, are entitled to have their shares registered by us under the Securities Act under the terms of an agreement between us and the holders of these registrable securities.
+The holders of 10,955,744 shares of common stock, or the registrable securities, are entitled to have their shares registered by us under the Securities Act under the terms of an agreement between us and the holders of these registrable securities.
 Subject to limitations specified in the agreement, these registration rights include the following:

-- The holders of at least 35% of the then outstanding registrable securities may require, on two occasions beginning six months after the date of this prospectus, that we use our best efforts to register the registrable securities for public resale, provided that the proposed aggregate selling price is at least \$7,500,000. - If we register any common stock, either for our own account or for the account of other security holders, the holders of registrable securities are entitled to include their shares of common stock in the registration, subject to the ability of the underwriters to limit the number of shares included in the offering in view of market conditions. - The holders of at least 500,000 shares of the then outstanding registrable securities may require us on two occasions in any twelve month period to register all or a portion of their registrable securities on Form S-3 when use of that form becomes available to us, provided that the proposed aggregate selling price is at least \$2,000,000.
+- The holders of at least 35% of the then outstanding registrable securities may require, on two occasions beginning six months after the date of this prospectus, that we use all reasonable efforts to register the registrable securities for public resale, provided that the proposed aggregate selling price is at least \$7,500,000. - If we register any common stock, either for our own account or for the account of other security holders, the holders of registrable securities are entitled to require us to use all reasonable efforts to include their shares of common stock in the registration, subject to the ability of the underwriters to limit the number of shares included in the offering in view of market conditions. - The holders of at least 250,000 shares of the then outstanding registrable securities may require us on two occasions in any twelve month period to use all reasonable efforts to register all or a portion of their registrable securities on Form S-3 when use of that form becomes available to us, provided that the proposed aggregate selling price is at least \$2,000,000.

 We will bear all registration expenses other than underwriting discounts and commissions.
 All registration rights pertaining to common stock terminate on the date five years following the closing of this offering, or, with respect to each holder of registrable securities holding two percent (2%) or less of the outstanding capital stock of the company, such earlier time at which all registrable securities held by such holder (and any affiliate of the holder with whom such holder must aggregate its sales under Rule 144) can be sold in a single transaction without registration in compliance with Rule 144.
-We anticipate that these registration rights will be waived with respect to this offering.
+These registration rights have been waived with respect to this offering.